GymGuide/.github/profile/README.md

 **Scan Gym Equipment**

-Allows users to scan gym equipment and get interactive video tutorials to understand their correct and effective use.
+Allows Users to Scan Gym Equipment and Get Interactive Video Tutorials to Understand Their Correct and Effective Use.

 <p align="center">
   <img src="https://github.com/GymGuide/.github/assets/90093341/aa28ccbf-a505-41a6-80c2-8380a89342bb" width="25%" height="25%">